kyma-project/cli/docs/03-01-installation.md

 ## Windows

-To install Kyma CLI on Windows, download and unzip the [artifact](https://github.com/kyma-project/cli/releases).
+To install Kyma CLI on Windows, download and unzip the [release artifact](https://github.com/kyma-project/cli/releases).
 Remember to adjust your **PATH** environment variable.

 ```PowerShell
 ${KYMA_VERSION}=1.2.0